RocketFlash/EmbeddingNet/README.md

 # Train

+There are two options for training your network: annotations files and data folding

+## Annotations files
+The simplest way to start training is to generate annotations csv files.
+Files must contain two columns: file path and class name.
+For example generate **train.csv** and **val.csv** that will contain two columns "image_id" and "label"

+## Data folding
-In the training dataset, the data for training and validation should be in separate folders, in each of which folders with images for each class.
+The first option is to split images into folders.
+In the training dataset, data for training and validation should be in separate folders, in each of which folders with images for each class.
 Dataset should have the following structure:

 ```
 Dataset